beartype/beartype/README.rst

    /home/kumamon/beartype/_util/hint/pep/utilpeptest.py:377:
    BeartypeDecorHintPep484DeprecationWarning: PEP 484 type hint
-   typing.List[int] deprecated by PEP 585 and slated for removal in the first Python version released after October 5th, 2025.
+   typing.List[int] deprecated by PEP 585 scheduled for removal in the first Python version released after October 5th, 2025.
 To resolve this, either drop Python < 3.9 support and globally replace this hint by the equivalent PEP 585 type hint (e.g., "typing.List[int]" by "list[int]") or see this